Data Analysis in R for BABS 2

 Each week has:

-Some independent study on the “Consolidate!” page to give you more practice.
-The exercises are usually similar to those in the workshop but with less guidance.
-Occasionally, there will be reading to do.
-It is designed to take about 30-45 mins on average but may be quicker if you understood the workshop very well or slower if you need to revisit the workshop.
+The “Consolidate!” page has independent exercises to reinforce what you’re learning.
+These are similar to the workshop activities but with less guidance to encourage independent thinking.
+Occasionally, there will also be some reading.
+It is designed to take about 30-45 mins on average but may be quicker if you understood the workshop very well or slower if you need to revisit parts.